 v.
 Determine production facilities and maintenance.

-Waiting Line Procedure
+Waiting for Line Procedure

 It is an activity research method that uses mathematical techniques to provide and provide waiting lines.
 Waiting line (or queuing) when the demand for the service exceeds the benefit of the service.